FlowFuse/website/src/blog/2022/10/flowforge-1-released.md

 Keep reading for the details of what's in this release or you can watch our 1 minute roundup video of the new release above.

 We're pleased to announce version 1.0 FlowForge is now available.
 Keep reading for a promotion code to get your first month free on FlowForge.
-Version 1.0 represents our vision of the base set of features needed for you to get great value from using FlowForge in production.
-That's not to say we are done, we are only just getting started.
-We will continue to add features, improve our interfaces and fix bugs with the same enthusiasm as we've worked towards 1.0.
-We'd like to hear your feedback on what we will be including in [1.1 and beyond](https://github.com/orgs/flowforge/projects/5), as an open source project our users drive our development.
+Version 1.0 represents our vision of the base set of features needed for you to get great value from using FlowForge in a production environment.
+That's not to say we are done, we will continue to add features, improve our interfaces and fix bugs with the same enthusiasm as we've worked towards 1.0.
+We'd like to hear your feedback on what we will be including in [1.1 and beyond](https://github.com/orgs/flowforge/projects/5).

 ## Features
 [Auto assignment of unique IDs to Devices](https://github.com/flowforge/flowforge/issues/841)